 There are many types of professional negligence, involving a range of professions – from accountancy to surveying.
-Solicitor Negligence Claims is a subsidiary law firm owned by Thompsons Solicitors, who help people to make a claim for compensation against a solicitor from another legal firm in relation to, for example, failed claims, unexpected deductions from their final compensation or under-settled compensation claims.
+Thompsons Solicitors can help people to make a claim for compensation against a solicitor from another legal firm in relation to, for example, failed claims, unexpected deductions from their final compensation or under-settled compensation claims.

 17. Do I have a professional negligence compensation claim?

 Professionals are expected to have specific skills and expertise.
 If you believe the standard of the professional you sought help from fell below what should reasonably be expected of their profession, and this resulted in a loss for you, then you may be entitled to claim compensation for professional negligence.
 It is a complicated area of law but our experts can review your file and advise you as to whether you may be able to make a compensation claim.